Thewbi/armos/Lesson01_Assembler/README.md

 The SECTIONS block defines all sections.
 The dot places the section marker at 0x80000 which is where aarch64 starts executing code. then a .text section is defined.
 Because the marker was not moved, .text starts at 0x80000. .text is the section that was used in the source file, hence this linker script takes the .text section from the object file as an input and relocates this section to 0x80000.
-It is the relocated and contained whithin the .elf file which is the output of the linker stage.
+It is then relocated and put into the .elf file which is the output of the linker stage.

 Now link the start.o object file to a .elf executable.